-PLEASE NOTE: A student must first obtain a certifying CCSE score before they are allowed to sit CK.
-Failure to obtain a certifying score on the CCSE before sitting CK will automatically result in disciplinary action independently of the CK result; such disciplinary action might lead to dismissal.
+A Student must first obtain a certifying CCSE score BEFORE they are allowed to register for CK.
+Failure to obtain a certifying score on the CCSE before registering for CK will automatically result in disciplinary action independently of the CK result; such disciplinary action might lead to dismissal.